Reddish Hermit, Emitaño Rojizo, Phaethornis rubor

 Song

 Appearance: The Reddish Hermit is a medium-sized hummingbird with an overall reddish-brown plumage, a contrasting dark tail, and a white spot behind the eye.
 It has a long, slightly curved bill that is adapted for feeding on nectar from flowers.
-Males and females generally appear similar in plumage.
+Males and females appear similar in plumage.

 Distribution